hantsy/quarkus-sandbox/02-spring.md

 public interface PostRepository extends JpaRepository<Post, String>{}
 ```

-Currently it seems only the basic `Repository` is supported, a lot of attractive features are missing  in the current Quarkus Spring support, including:
+Currently it seems only the basic `Repository` is supported, a lot of attractive features are missing  in the current Quarkus Spring Data support, including:

 * QueryDSL and JPA type-safe Criteria APIs, see [#4040](https://github.com/quarkusio/quarkus/issues/4040)
-* Custom Repository interface, see [#4104](https://github.com/quarkusio/quarkus/issues/4104)
+* Custom Repository interface, see [#4104](https://github.com/quarkusio/quarkus/issues/4104), [#5317](https://github.com/quarkusio/quarkus/issues/5317)

 ## Creating a RestController